Atheism UK’s Key Principles

 - Children are not born with any religious beliefs or affiliations; these are imposed.

 - There is no divine moral authority.

-- Although atheism is not in itself a source of morality, it frees morality from corruption by religion.
+- Although atheism is not a source of morality, it frees morality from corruption by religion.

-- Religion is based upon irrationality, superstition and unsubstantiated beliefs.
+- Religion is based on irrationality, superstition, and unsubstantiated beliefs.

-- Religion encourages and perpetuates prejudice, ignorance and intolerance.
+- All religions encourage and perpetuate prejudice, ignorance, and intolerance.

 - Religion inhibits critical thinking, discourages scientific enquiry, and restricts human progress.

 The Catholic catechism, which is indoctrinated into children at an early age, defines faith as ” a supernatural gift of God that enables us to believe without doubting whatever God has revealed”.